-Kopenhagen (Copenhagen) is one of the fastest-growing tourism destinations in Europe.
+Copenhagen (Kopenhagen) is one of the fastest-growing tourism destinations in Europe.
 The city has a wonderful blend of history, modernism and vibrancy.
-It is home to cultural relics and is featured with scenic beauty and a spirit that makes it a fun place to explore.
+It is home to cultural relics and features scenic beauty and a spirit that makes it fun to explore.

-The peak season to travel is during summer (June, July and August).
-The days are usually long and relatively warm and outdoor cafes are a favourite haunt of countless visitors.
+The best season to visit is during summer (June, July and August).
+The days are long and relatively warm, and outdoor cafes are a favourite haunt of countless visitors.
 Tourists would also love visiting during winter when the weeks leading up to Christmas are wintry and magical.
 And, they can enjoy the streets, canals, and castles that are covered in snow and ice.

-Copenhagen is quite a safe city, however, it always advisable to keep an eye on your belongings.
-The city centre and the Nyhavn region are areas where pickpocketing and bag-snatching incidents have been reported, so it is best to stay alert.
+Copenhagen is one of the safest cities in the world.
+However, it is always advisable to keep an eye on your belongings.
+The city centre and the Nyhavn region are the areas where pickpocketing and bag-snatching incidents happen, so it is best to stay alert.

-Try and follow some of the common precautions that you would normally take when travelling to any city.
-Be aware when traversing in crowded public transport, and always keep your personal belongings including passports and money secure.
-When travelling on trains to and from the airport, keep an eye on luggage especially in the overhead baggage compartment.
-Pickpockets are also known to operate inside Kastrup airport, and at the central station, Nørreport Station, and on the main shopping street - Strøget and other areas like Christiania and Kongens Nytorv.
-Also, stay vigilant at night in areas like Christiania and Nørrebro, as there have been instances of violence between groups that have been reported.
+Try and follow some of the standard precautions that you would typically take when travelling to any city.
+Be aware when traversing in crowded public transport, and always keep your personal belongings, including passports and money, secure.
+When travelling to and from the airport, keep an eye on luggage, especially in the overhead baggage compartment.
+Also, stay vigilant at night in areas like Christiania and Nørrebro, as there have been instances of violence between groups reported.

 Tipping in the city is not a tradition.
 However, if you receive extraordinary good service, you could reward it with a tip.